adityaiyerr/markdown-parser/Lab-Report.md

 ![Image](Lab2Image2.png)

 1. The first error involves an error produced if there is a white space in the URL provided.
 This results in an infinite loop, which is resolved using the `.substring` and `.replace` functions.
-2. The second error involves a situation where there is no
+2. The second error involves a situation where there is no ending parenthesis, resulting in an infinite loop.
+The statement checks if there is an ending `)` and solves the situation if one isn't present
+3. Finally, the third error involves a situation where there are no parentheses at all, resulting in a